keymon/springerpe.github.io/_posts/2014-05-21-the-other-side-of-a-technical-assessement.md

 Learn the candidate's working style
 -----------------------------------

-[We use Scrum+Kanban internally]({% post_url 2014-05-10-how-we-work %}), and we want to learn the candidate's methodology and the steps they follow doing the tasks (thought I admit it's quite difficult).
+[We use Scrum+Kanban internally]({% post_url 2014-05-10-how-we-work %}), and we want to learn the candidate's methodology and the steps they follow doing the tasks (though I admit it's quite difficult).
 In that case **[Trello](http://trello.com) is the perfect tool to split and organize the tasks**.
 It also allows direct communication with the candidate using comments, and it is great to give them feedback in the reviewing.

 Aditionally, using **[git](http://git-scm.com/) allows us to understand their working style and [care for details](http://bit.ly/1kmXUF3)**.
 We use [bitbucket](http://bitbucket.org) that gives free hosting for private git repos.